Copper

 Acute effects of copper fumes can lead to irritation of the eyes, nose and throat, resulting in coughing, wheezing and nosebleeds.
 It may also cause 'metal fume fever', which is a flu-like illness that has symptoms of a metallic taste, fever, chill, aches and chest tightness.
 Chronic exposure may lead to decreased fertility in both men and women.
 Severe irritation and ulcers in the nose may also occur.

-Emissions have decreased by 6% since 1990.
-Lubricants use in road vehicle engines contributed 45% of UK copper emissions in 2021.
-The other major source of copper emissions in the UK is vehicle brake pad wear which contributed 50% in 2021.
-Excluding lubricants use in road engine vehicles, emissions from other sources have declined by 19% since 1990, due to the decline in metal production, for example steel production and production of castings, and declining consumption of coal and, to a lesser extent, heavy fuel oil in power stations and industrial combustion plant.
+Emissions have increased by 2% since 1990.
+Lubricants use in road vehicle engines contributed 37% of UK copper emissions in 2022.
+The other major source of copper emissions in the UK is vehicle brake pad wear which contributed 59% in 2022.
+Excluding lubricants use in road engine vehicles, emissions from other sources have declined by 7% since 1990, due to the decline in metal production, for example steel production and production of castings, and declining consumption of coal and, to a lesser extent, heavy fuel oil in power stations and industrial combustion plant.

 Published: 23 January, 2024